Keyslam/PortfolioWebsite/README.md

 git clone https://github.com/Tjakka5/PortfolioWebsite.git
 ```

-Then you'll need to install the NPM modules required to build the project
+Then you'll need to install the NPM modules required to build the project:

 ```bash
 npm install